netzpirat/haml-coffee/README.md

 * Preserve whitespace when insert the result: `~`

 Again, please consult the official [Haml reference](http://haml-lang.com/docs/yardoc/file.HAML_REFERENCE.html) for more details.
-Haml Coffee implements the same functionality like Ruby Haml.
+Haml Coffee implements the same functionality like Ruby Haml, only for CoffeeScript.

 Running code is able to define functions that generates Haml: